If you’ve ever used a tool for something other than its intended purpose, you know how frustrating it can be.

 What is a Granton® blade?
 Well, that’s a great question, and I’m glad you asked!

 Granton blades are a sub-category of straight edge blades, and they’re very popular for carving knives.
 These knives are easily recognized by the vertical indents running all the way down the length of the blade.

 The indents create air pockets and reduce drag while the blade slices, also helping to separate the slice from the meat it’s being cut from.
 This prevents sticking to the knife and hence grabbing and tearing.
 Slices will fall nicely away from the blade.

 The Granton blade is a trademark of the Granton knife company, a U.K. manufacturer founded in 1601.
 Many companies have copied the style, however, and seem to use the name freely.

 On an actual Granton blade, the scallops go right to the edge of the blade, making the blade edge slightly serrated.
 Other manufacturers have the indents stamped higher into the blade, leaving a straight edge, but still benefitting from the air pockets.

 In our opinion (and in the opinions of many others), a Granton® blade is the way to go for the best brisket knife.
 They consistently outperform other knife styles when it comes to slicing brisket.

 Sure, other knives will cut meat, but a good straight edged but Granton® blade will make carving a pleasure and not a chore, with the least possibility of grabbing and tearing of very tender brisket.

 In our opinion, a Granton edge is the best knife for slicing brisket.

-Best Knife for Cutting Brisket – Product Round-up & Mini Reviews
+Best Brisket Knife – Product Round-up & Mini Reviews

 We’ve researched on your behalf and present to you our findings.